Mikaelcope/Nicoding_2.0/README.md

  ![book-tinder ](/public/book-tinder.png)

-* If your not sure what book or author you're looking for you can also find new books by playing "Book Tinder".
+* If you're not sure what book or author you're looking for you can also find new books by playing "Book Tinder".
 * To start, click on an icon for the category of your choice.
 * Then swipe left and right to toggle through book cards.
 * Clicking the i icon will being up a modal with more information.